 Can I Play Sports With Psoriasis?

 In the United States, 3.2% of the population suffers from psoriasis.
 It is an autoimmune skin ailment that results in plaques, or crusty, flaky spots, on the skin’s surface.
-On light skin, these plaques might be red, but on darker complexion, they might be purple or violet.
+These plaques might be red on light skin, but on darker complexion, they might be purple or violet.

 Why it is important to stay active when you have psoriasis

-When you have psoriasis, staying active is crucial for enhancing both your general physical and mental health.
+Staying active is crucial for enhancing your general physical and mental health when you have psoriasis.
 Being overweight can exacerbate your psoriasis symptoms and increase the frequency and severity of flare-ups.
 According to the experts, any psoriasis treatment regimen should involve good nutrition and regular exercise.
 Sports can be included in this activity, from individual pursuits like jogging and bicycling to team competitions.

-But whether you have psoriasis or not, not all forms of exercise are created equal when it comes to maintaining a healthy weight.
-Walking will not be sufficient for weight loss or maximizing your protection against psoriasis flare-ups.
+However, whether you have psoriasis or not, not all forms of exercise are created equal when maintaining a healthy weight.
+Walking is insufficient for weight loss or maximizing your protection against psoriasis flare-ups.
 Sports like tennis, basketball, swimming, cycling, and running (at least 5 miles per hour) are the most efficient.

-In addition, several other health problems like diabetes, cancer, metabolic syndrome, fatty liver disease, heart disease, and high blood pressure are linked to psoriasis.
+In addition, several other health problems, such as diabetes, cancer, metabolic syndrome, fatty liver disease, heart disease, and high blood pressure, are linked to psoriasis.
 Participating in an active sport will lessen the possibility of comorbidities while lowering your risk for many of these health issues and improving overall health.
 Aerobic exercise and weight loss can also assist.

 Additionally, according to a piece that appeared in the October 2018 issue of the EMJ, people with psoriasis have a 31 percent higher risk of anxiety than people without skin conditions.
 According to the authors, exercise raises endorphins, a hormone that naturally elevates mood, while decreasing levels of adrenaline and cortisol, the body’s stress hormones.

-Additionally, roughly 30% of those who have psoriasis go on to develop psoriatic arthritis, and exercises like swimming, biking, and jogging can help keep your muscles and joints flexible.
+Additionally, roughly 30% of people with psoriasis develop psoriatic arthritis, and exercises like swimming, biking, and jogging can help keep muscles and joints flexible.

-Avoid activities that make your discomfort or flare up generally.
+Avoid activities that cause discomfort or flare-ups.
 Exercises or sports with low impact and intensity, such as a leisurely walk or bike ride, may be more suitable.

 As a result, some people endure stress.
-Stress frequently makes psoriasis worse, according to a dependable source.
+According to a dependable source, stress frequently makes psoriasis worse.
 Excessive exercise, cardio, or workouts with higher intensities can cause the body to respond to stress.

-Exercises with a high impact that place too much strain on already-weakened joints should be avoided by those with psoriatic arthritis.
+Those with psoriatic arthritis should avoid high-impact exercises that place too much strain on already-weakened joints.
 Instead, they can choose low-impact sports like cycling and swimming.

 Select appropriate attire.